tranek/GASShooter/README.md

 * [Subclassing `FGameplayEffectContext`](https://github.com/tranek/GASDocumentation#concepts-ge-context) to send additional information to GameplayCues
 * Character shield that drains before health is removed by damage
 * Item pickups
+* Single button interaction system.
+Press or Hold 'E' to interact with interactable objects including player reviving, a weapon chest, and a sliding door.

 This project does not show predicting projectiles.
 I refer you to the Unreal Tournament source code for how to do that using a fake projectile on the owning client.